Here's How Much Your Next Bach Party Could Cost You

 How Much Bachelor Parties Cost

 How does the average bachelor party cost per person compare to the average cost of a bachelorette party?
 Well, bachelor parties tend to cost more than bachelorettes for a few reasons.
 Bachelor party attendees are more likely to travel to expensive cities like Las Vegas, Los Angeles and NYC, and they're slightly more inclined to stay in hotels, rather than more affordable house or apartment rentals.
-According to our study, bachelor party attendees spend $1,500, which is a $440 increase since 2019.
-And 15% of groom's crews go all out, spending over $3,000 on the celebration.
+According to our study, bachelor party attendees spent $1,500, which was a $440 increase since 2019.
+And 15% of groom's crews went all out, spending over $3,000 on the celebration.
 Similar to bachelorette parties, there are numerous variables that affect the cost of a bachelor party—length and location being the biggest.

 If you're throwing a bachelor party and you're wondering how to fit it into your (and everybody's) budget, check out these bachelor party planning tips.